jlcarr/shell_reference/README.md

 # shell_reference
 A reference guide for useful shell commands and tools

+## cd and ls (navigation)
+"change directory"
+`cd ..`
+- `..`: means 1 directory above

+"list"
+`ls -lh`
+- flags:
+   - `l`: list the results with extra informatation including the permissions, the owner, the size, and last date edited
+   - `h`: show the file size in human-readable format (KB, MB, GB)

 ## FFmpeg (video editing)
 ### How to download video from a website
 1. Find the url of the .m3u8 file